Skip to content Skip to footer

 There are still some fake positive reviews, and we will take a look at them.
 The fake comments are typically left by people who previously never posted on Trustpilot.

-Furthermore, the only place where these celebs are mentioned is on Crypto Engine’s websites and the fake blogs reviewing this trading bot.
+Furthermore, the only place where these celebs are mentioned is on Crypto Engine’s websites and on the fake blogs reviewing it.
+The reviews are obviously fake, as they are completely unnuanced.

 On the other hand, the real people posting negative stuff about the company typically have multiple reviews on Trustpilot.
 What’s more, they describe the same pattern of behavior of the scammers: once they get your info, the incessant calls never stop.